JxChillin/CoolPlaces_IosApp/README.md

 # CoolPlaces_IosApp
-Ios app to show fun places in Cary, NC
+Ios app to show fun places to visit around the US